aws/aws-cdk-rfcs/0000-template.md

 > Write one sentence which is a brief description of the feature from a user
 > perspective ("impact on users").

+## Customer pains
+Describe in short the customer pains your'e trying to solve.

 ## Working Backwards

 > This section should contain one or more "artifacts from the future", as if the